 Sold for $160, the Sapphire is a mid-range option regarding price.
 The Editors' Choice Salomon X Ultra 3 cost only $5 more and provide superior performance, and our Best Buy award winner costs $15 less.
 The Sapphire's are made well and made to last, so at $160, they seem like a good investment in the long term, but not the absolute best you can get for the money.

 The Oboz Sapphire is a great all-around boot.
 In nearly all our metric ratings, the Sapphire scored highly.
 From durability to traction to water resistance, this boot shines.
 The only downsides we found were its lack of breathability and narrow fit that can be a bit uncomfortable for those with wider feet.
-Slightly less burly than the Oboz Bridger Mid, the Sapphire is a good option for a lighter-weight Oboz model.
+The Sapphire is a good option for a lightweight model with the classic features of an OBoz boot.

 — Jane Jackson